Jupyter Notebook Support

 To configure a remote connection for a notebook, follow these steps:

-- Configure the remote interpreter, as described in the section Configuring Remote Python Interpreters.
+Configure the remote interpreter, as described in the section Configuring Python Interpreter.

 Creating and opening ipynb files